What's the Planetary Security Initiative (PSI)?

 Climate change affects human security and can increase conflict risk.
 This issue gained prominence on high level international diplomatic and security policy agendas.
 Yet still more needs to be done to address risks on the ground.
 The Planetary Security Initiative (PSI) aims to catalyze action in affected contexts.
-PSI sets out best practice, strategic entry points and new approaches to reducing climate-related risks to conflict and stability, thus promoting sustainable peace in a changing climate.
+PSI sets out best practices, strategic entry points and new approaches to reducing climate-related risks to conflict and stability, thus promoting sustainable peace in a changing climate.

 The objectives of the PSI are to: